 - Joint mobilization

 At Children’s, our approach focuses on mutually agreed-upon goals of the child, parents and physical therapy team.
-This collaborative effort allows our physical therapists to help children and young adults achieve optimal independence and adequate functioning at home and away.
+This collaborative effort allows our physical therapists to help children and young adults achieve optimal independence and adequate functioning at home and away from home.

-Our physical therapists provide care and assistance for conditions such as:
+Our pediatric physical therapists provide care and assistance for the following conditions and injuries:

 - Developmental delays